NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Vescavor Queen.md

     desc: "`pf2:1` Spit +19 (acid, magical, range increment 30 feet)\n__Damage__  2d8 acid plus rage-pheromones"

   - name: "Chaotic Spawning"
     desc: "`pf2:3`  The vescavor queen strengthens her swarms.
 All vescavor swarms within 100 feet become Huge and [[Conditions/Quickened|Quickened]] for 1 minute.
-Vescavor swarms can only use the extra action each round for the Ravenous Bites action."
+Vescavor swarms can only use the extra action each round for the Ravenous Bites action.\n\n[[Bestiary Effects/Effect_ Chaotic Spawning|Effect: Chaotic Spawning]]"

   - name: "Feeding Time"
     desc: "`pf2:1`  The vescavor queen causes any number of vescavor swarms within 100 feet to immediately use their reaction to perform the Ravenous Bites action."